- Web & Digital

 - A whole team working for you, with different individuals specialising in one or two components.

-- A wider array of services, including marketing and SEO, which are both imperative if you want to search engines to rank you and customers to find your website.
+- A wider array of services, including marketing and SEO are both imperative if you want to rank on search engines and get customers to find your website.

-- A bigger team who can support you in a variety of ways.
+- A bigger team can support you in a variety of ways.

 - A digital agency or website design agency will cost you an average of £50-£200 per hour or £300-£1,000 per day.

 While the costs of getting a freelancer to build your website may sound more appealing, it can often cost your business more in the long run.
 This is because the length of time it takes to build, maintain and improve your website over the next year or so will take a freelancer a lot more time than if there was a team on hand to help.

 Plus, there are many components involved in designing a website, from writing to coding and designing.
 This might require you to hire more than one freelancer which can prove challenging as the process develops.

 A web design agency will likely have more combined experience, a larger client base and a vast array of skills to help create bespoke solutions as well.
 With more credibility, resources, support and diverse expertise across multiple web development disciplines, an agency is often the safer and smarter option.

 A website checklist to consider before making a start

 If you’re looking to build your website to save costs, we recommend you look over this checklist to ensure you don’t make any costly mistakes.